 Other symptoms are more severe and call for immediate medical treatment.
 These more serious symptoms of caffeine overdose include:

 Babies can also suffer from caffeine overdose.
 This can happen when breast milk contains excessive amounts of caffeine.
 Some mild symptoms include nausea and muscles that continually tense and then relax.
-More serious signs of caffeine overdose can accompany these symptoms, including vomiting, fast breathing, and shock.
+More serious signs of caffeine overdose can accompany these symptoms, including vomiting, rapid breathing, and shock.